 The width of the photosphere is approximately 400 kilometers, and the temperature varies between 7,500 and 4,700 Kelvin, decreasing as it moves away from the nucleus.

 The chromosphere is believed to be 2,000 to 3,000 kilometers wide.
-As it moves away from the nucleus, the density of the chromosphere decreases and the temperature increases from 4,500 to 100,000 degrees Celsius.
+As it moves away from the nucleus, the density of the chromosphere decreases, and the temperature increases from 4,500 to 100,000 degrees Celsius.

-Its width is a few million kilometers.
+It is the outer layer of the san, and its width is a few million kilometers.
 The total luminosity is only half the luminosity of the full moon.